The JetCo team is a tad obsessed with process improvement lately.

 JetCo Solutions is organizing the Veterans Wish List Drive, a benefit for the Grand Rapids Home for Veterans.

-For those who want to be contributors, your part is as simple as buying and donating a pack of batteries or a collection of socks (see Wish List and drop site locations below).
-To get the collection stations started off, our co-sponsors can buy a couple of items, and then make sure employees, friends and family understand that they can contribute as well.
+For those who want to be contributors, your part is as simple as buying and donating a pack of batteries or a collection of socks (see Wish List and drop-site locations below).
+To get the collection stations started off, our co-sponsors at the drop-site locations can buy a couple of items, and then make sure employees, friends and family understand that they can contribute as well.
 When it’s all added up, it will mean a lot to our veterans of the United States Armed Forces.

 Below is a categorized list of needs: